henrywoo/Generative-AI-In-Action/source/ch6-llm/security/report/README.md

+## Team

+Fuheng, Kevin, Gary, Wei

 ## Overview

 Large language models (LLMs) introduce new security risks.
-They are increasingly trained on massive codebases and used to generate code better and better.
+They are increasingly trained on massive codebases and used to generate better quality code.
 However, LLMs [lack awareness of security and are found to frequently produce unsafe code.](https://arxiv.org/abs/2302.05319).
 The goal of this work is to ensure the generated code secure and compliant in real time.

 ## Background

-We categorize the solutions to `basic rule-based pattern matching`, `advanced data and dependency based static analysis`, and `deep learning` methods as follows.
+We categorize the solutions to `basic rule-based pattern matching`, `advanced static analysis`, and `deep learning` methods as follows.

 ### Rule-Based Pattern Matching